anjaliugale31/credit_rating/README.md

 # RMBS Credit Rating App

 This is a full-stack web application for calculating and managing residential mortgage-backed securities (RMBS) credit ratings.
-It consists of a React frontend and Django backend with a MySQL database.
+It consists of a React frontend and Django backend with a database.

 ---